 Eric Fearon, M.D., Ph.D., has been named director of the University of Michigan Comprehensive Cancer Center.

-A small device implanted under the skin can improve breast cancer survival by catching cancer cells, slowing the development of metastatic tumors in other organs and allowing time to intervene with surgery or other therapies.
+A small device implanted under the skin can improve breast cancer survival by catching cancer cells, slowing the growth of tumors.

 U.S. News & World Report rankings places the U-M Comprehensive Cancer Center ranks first in Michigan.